 A side table, based on its name, is positioned at the side of a piece of furniture in the open.
 This table has a notably wider surface than an end table, giving it a more visibility and a more prominent sense of style.

 15. Ottoman Table

 Ottoman tables are multipurpose upholstered pieces that can serve as a surface for gatherings while providing spacious storage.
 This living room furniture works well with many traditional interior design styles, but it can also be used in more modern ways.

 Console tables are long, slender tables that come in various heights and configurations.
 Some tall console tables are positioned in the hallways to store keys or items that need quick access when going out or entering the house, while a short-legged console table can work as a TV console in the living room.
 Unlike side and end tables, a console table can stand alone without the need to be paired with other living room furniture pieces.

 A c-table is a compact and easy way to add function to your space.
 Its unique feature is its c-shape, which makes it a transportable furniture piece that can fit into a living room, bedroom, or any space in your home.
 This table is also efficient for those who work at home, as it is spacious enough for laptops.

 18. Drink Table

-Drink tables are small, slender, but sturdy bases intended for serving cocktails.
+Drink tables have small, slender, but sturdy bases intended for serving cocktails.
 Like side and C-tables, a drink table features a simple design to not overwhelm the overall look of the space.

 19. Drum Table

-A drum table is an 18th century circular table which is designed to add functions to a typical table with a usable surface.
+A drum table is an 18th-century circular table that is designed to add functions to a typical table with a usable surface.
 Although heavy, this circular table is usually supported by a central pedestal leg or four slender legs.
-This means it can fit many spaces and add an extra purpose to your furniture.
+This means it can fit into a variety of spaces and serve an additional function for your furniture.
 Many antique-looking drum tables are covered with upholstery, mainly leather, and have drawers to fit books and other items.
 Modern drum tables come in the form of circular stone tables.